Charles Alexandre de Calonne: Measures

 All these measures failed because of the powerlessness of the crown to impose them.

 As a last resort, Calonne proposed that the king abolish internal customs duties and implement a property tax on nobles and clergy.
-Anne Robert Jacques Turgot, Baron de Laune, a noted French economist and Jacques Necker, an eminent French banker and former Director-General of Finances, had tried and failed to get these reforms adopted.
+Anne Robert Jacques Turgot, Baron de Laune, a noted Swiss economist and Jacques Necker, an eminent French banker and former Director-General of Finances, had tried and failed to get these reforms adopted.
 Calonne attributed their failure to the opposition of the parlements, so he called another Assemblée des notables in February 1787.
 After he made a presentation to the assembly on the French deficit and its causes and dangers as he saw them, Calonne proposed the establishment of a subvention territoriale, which would be levied on all property without distinction.

 Conflict with the Assembly of Notables of Versailles

 This suppression of privileges was badly received.
 Calonne's spendthrift and authoritarian reputation was well known to the parlements, earning him their enmity.
 Knowing this, he intentionally submitted his reform programme directly to the king and the hand-picked assembly of notables, not to the sovereign courts or parlements, first.
 Composed of the old regime's social and political elite, however, the assembly of notables balked at the deficit presented to them when they met at Versailles in February 1787, and despite Calonne's plan for reform and his backing from the king, they suspected that the controller-general was in some way responsible for the enormous financial strains.
 Protests against Calonne erupted, supported by the middle and lower-middle classes, who burnt effigies of Calonne in support of the notable assembly's resistance to tax.
 On September 14, 1788, after Guillaume-Chrétien de Lamoignon de Malesherbes retired, there were riots in Paris on Rue Mélée and the Rue de Grenelle, where more figures of Calonne were burned, along with those of Breteuil and the Duchess de Polignac.

 Calonne, angered, printed his reports and so alienated the court.
 Louis XVI dismissed him on 8 April 1787 and exiled him to Lorraine.
 The joy was general in Paris, where Calonne, accused of wishing to raise taxes, was known as Monsieur Déficit.